IST-DASLab/llmq/README.md

 While it is nice to demonstrate training in pure C++/Cuda, there are scenarios where it is desirable to use Python for training, e.g., when using an alternative learning-rate schedule.

 The Python bindings are provided in the `src/bindings` directory, and can be built using the `pyllmq` target.
+The library can be built manually (`-DPYTHON_BINDING=ON`), or directly into a wheel file using `uv build --wheel`.
 The `demo.py` script provides an example of how to use the bindings.
+Running it with `uv run demo.py` will trigger the wheel build automatically.

 By design, the bindings expose only coarse-grained operations; that is, the minimum unit of work is a full forward+backward pass across all GPUs.
 While this may be a bit inflexible, it allows benefiting from the full optimization of the C++ backend, and there are no GPU-CPU